Our best landscape photography tips, as well as what camera settings to use and gear to have when out shooting!

 The first tip we have on how to take better landscape photos is to almost always use a tripod.

 Making sure you have a sharp, clean image is essential when it comes to epic landscapes, and the best way to do this is to take away any chance of having a blurry or high-noise image.

-Ideal landscape photography settings* are usually around f/8-f/11, and ISO 100, which means to dial this in with perfect exposure (light), you need to adjust the shutter speed accordingly.
+Ideal landscape photography settings* are usually around f/8-f/11 to get long depth of field, and ISO 100, which means to dial this in with perfect exposure (light), you need to adjust the shutter speed accordingly.